MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 ## Configure workload-aware storage

 Using workload-aware storage, the volumes can be selected to preferentially store specific workloads.
 For example, expensive volumes that support high IOPS can be configured to store workloads that need frequent, high-volume backups such as SQL Server with transaction logs.
-Workloads that are backed up less frequently,for example VMs, can be backed up to low-cost volumes.
+Workloads that are backed up less frequently, such as VMs, can be backed up to low-cost volumes.

 You configure workload-aware storage using Windows PowerShell cmdlets.